-- Immediately after the close of the Australian Open Championships, all accumulated Points for all players with a positive number of Points will be reduced by 20%; negative Points will appreciated by 20% (towards 0); the deduction of points from the Points of the selected representative, and any penalties accrued during the year (see Rule 8), will then be applied.
+- Immediately after the close of the Australian Open Championships, all accumulated Points for all players with a positive number of Points will be reduced by 20%; negative Points will appreciate by 20% (towards 0); the deduction of points from the Points of the selected representative, and any penalties accrued during the year will then be applied.

-Representative Points deducted from a player’s Points on account of selection for an international tournament shall be deducted at the time the Committee confirms the selection.
-In the event that the selected player cannot attend the tournament, the points will be restored when, and only if, a substitute player is confirmed.
+- Representative Points deducted from a player’s Points on account of selection for an international tournament shall be deducted at the time the Committee confirms the selection.
+If the selected player cannot attend the tournament, the points may be restored when, and only if, a substitute player is confirmed.

 Representative points may be earned also by players in tournaments other than the Australian Open Championship, provided the tournament has been so approved in advance by the AGA Committee.

-To qualify for Representative Point awards, the tournament must:
+To qualify for Representative Point awards the tournament organiser must:

-- for each section of the tournament, the number of players in the section (TN), and the total “Dan Strength” (TD), that is, the number obtained by adding the dan ranking of all players of dan rank, are determined.
+- for each section of the tournament with more than 6 players, the number of players in the section (TN), and the total “Dan Strength” (TD), that is, the number obtained by adding the dan ranking of all players of dan rank, are determined.
 For sections of a McMahon tournament, these numbers are calculated by including all players paired with players in that section.

 - For the National Championships tournament the weightings shall be